 Healthy Citizens are Ready for Work

-In the 2013 MTEF, we have dedicated over R50 billion – the largest chunk of this government's budget - toward meeting the wellness needs of those without private healthcare in our Province.
-While some may celebrate this figure as an achievement, Mr Speaker, it is actually a tragedy, for roughly 80% of it will be spent on managing illnesses and injuries that arise as a result of poor choices and are entirely preventable through more responsible behaviour.
+In the 2013 MTEF, we have dedicated over R50 billion – the largest chunk of this government’s budget - toward meeting the wellness needs of those without private health care in our Province.
+While some may celebrate this figure as an achievement, Mr Speaker, it is actually a tragedy, for roughly 80 per cent of it will be spent on managing illnesses and injuries that arise as a result of poor choices and are entirely preventable through more responsible behaviour.

-Through this budget our HealthCare 2020 plan gets a further boost, I am hopeful that will be able to make a meaningful impact on the quality of our healthcare offering and the level of service we provide to our patients.
-To address the latter, we have established a hotline to which patients can report any service delivery complaints and are achieving a 97% resolution rate of these calls.
+Through this budget our HealthCare 2020 plan gets a further boost, I am hopeful that will be able to make a meaningful impact on the quality of our health care offering and the level of service we provide to our patients.
+To address the latter, we have established a hotline to which patients can report any service delivery complaints and are achieving a 97 per cent resolution rate of these calls.

 Delivery of Social Services to Afford Dignity to Our Citizens

 Speaker, it is the duty of state, as outlined in our Constitution, to provide a safety net for those that cannot support themselves and their dependants.
 Through the Department of Social Development, which receives an allocation of R5.1 billion over the 2013 MTEF, we will make a concerted effort to extend quality social assistance to the poorest members of our community.

 The main delivery vehicles for social services in our Province are the nearly 1 300 NGOs that we support.
 While many of them perform a valuable function, a few of them are unable to adequately account for the funds that we supply them with to do this work.
 That is why, over the coming year, we will invest resources toward providing financial, administrative and governance training to our NGOs.
 This will not only assist them to become more sustainable, it will also assist them to achieve better value for money and better outcomes.